Iroquois trade for beads and knives

 But by 1629 the Iroquois were running out of beaver in their own land, and they wanted to get the northern land back again so they could hunt there.
 The Iroquois got steel knives and spears from the Dutch, so they could fight the Algonquins, and they took back a lot of their land.

+At first, this didn’t seem to matter so much.
 By the 1630s, thanks to their unified confederacy and guns they got from the Dutch, the Iroquois had become very strong, and not only the Algonquins but also the French (now under Anne of Austria) were afraid of them and went out of their way not to annoy them.
-The Iroquois pushed the Shawnee to their south off their land, and the Iroquois took it over, while the Shawnee had to move into Cherokee land.

 Smallpox kills many Iroquois